 No one at the home answered the door Wednesday, though children could be heard playing inside.

-Nadya Suleman, 33, has been criticized for undergoing in-vitro fertilization despite already having six children
+Nadya Suleman, 33, has been criticized for undergoing in-vitro fertilization despite already having six children younger than 7.

 Suleman is single, unemployed and supporting her large family with student loans, food stamps and disability payments.

 Even her mother was critical of Nadya Suleman's decisions, but has changed her tone in an interview with CBS, airing in small increments on the Early Show.

 She defended her daughter and said she loves her on the Early Show, but also said Nadya wasn't "really thinking things through sometimes."
 Angela Suleman said she asked her daughter to stop having children.

 "I told her she needed to stop because I wouldn't be able to help her, because there was not enough room in the house and, for some reason, she couldn't," Angela Suleman told Early Show co-anchor Maggie Rodriguez.
 "I guess that's what happens when a person is obsessive compulsive."

 Suleman said she asked Beverly Hills Dr. Michael Kamrava, believed to have implanted Nadya with embryos that produced all 14 of her children, to stop treating her daughter.
 He promised to do so, but broke the promise, she said.